 Not eating enough fish, shellfish, lean meats, beans, or greens

 About 9% of all females between the ages of 12 and 49 have iron deficiency anemia.
-If you are a vegetarian or simply do not care for the taste of meat, iron is also found in some vegetables including broccoli, asparagus, Brussels sprouts, potatoes, and peas.
-Dried fruits and iron-fortified whole grains such as cereals and breads also contain some iron.
-Other symptoms of iron deficiency anemia include: weakness, pale skin, shortness of breath, dizziness, tongue swelling or soreness, cold hand and feet, fast or irregular heartbeat, brittle nails, and headaches.
+If you are a vegetarian or do not care for the taste of meat, iron is also found in some vegetables, including broccoli, asparagus, Brussels sprouts, potatoes, and peas.
+Dried fruits and iron-fortified whole grains such as cereals and bread also contain some iron.
+Other symptoms of iron deficiency anemia include weakness, pale skin, shortness of breath, dizziness, tongue swelling or soreness, cold hand and feet, fast or irregular heartbeat, brittle nails, and headaches.

 Not drinking enough water

-Dehydration can definitely make you feel sluggish; it can also cause headaches, muscle cramps, irritability, dizziness, rapid heartbeat, and rapid breathing.
-Consider that water makes up 60% of your body and that it is necessary for regulating body temperature, lubricating the joints, flushing out waste products, carrying nutrients and oxygen to the cells, protecting organs and tissues, and dissolving nutrients to make them accessible to the body.
+Dehydration can make you feel sluggish; it can also cause headaches, muscle cramps, irritability, dizziness, rapid heartbeat, and rapid breathing.
+Consider that water makes up 60% of your body and is necessary to regulate body temperature, lubricating the joints, flushing out waste products, carrying nutrients and oxygen to the cells, protecting organs and tissues, and dissolving nutrients to make them accessible to the body.
 Most people need between 6 and 12 cups of water daily.